 Much research has already been posted, particularly the history of the attempts to sell Don Maynard Park.

-The provincial laws need more teeth: note that although the expensive investigation found a number of illegal closed meetings (and only investigated those that received complaints), not a thing changed and no sanctions were imposed.
+The provincial laws need more teeth: note that although the investigation found a number of illegal closed meetings (and only investigated those that received complaints), not a thing changed and no sanctions were imposed.
 At the meeting where the results of the investigation were – briefly – aired, Councillor McCubbin asked the Clerk, Shawna Stone, if any decisions would therefore be changed as a result, and the Clerk replied that they would not.
-The November 1, 2016 meeting in particular concerned Don Maynard Park: not a single elected Almonte councillor took part in that decision.
-Not a single Almonte councillor took responsibility or tried to save it.
+The November 1, 2016 “working group” meeting in particular concerned Don Maynard Park: not a single elected Almonte councillor took part in that decision.

 Any contrary information at the so-called public meeting was not allowed to be heard.
 For example, the Ministry of Transportation strongly urged communities to spend a lot of time “selling” such lanes in cities, and getting buy-in and reciprocal benefits from affected homeowners.
 That was not the way things unfolded in Almonte.
 Residents were not allowed to present any argument against them.
 The decision was made by a group called the “Active Transportation Committee” that are, in practice, the “Bicycle Committee:” most members are also avid cycling hobbyists.